sherpanuren/my_portfolio/README.txt

 # Nuren Sherpa – Personal Portfolio Website

-Welcome to my personal portfolio website, built to showcase my journey as an aspiring **Data Analyst** with a background in **Computer Engineering**.
+Welcome to my personal portfolio website, built to showcase my journey as an **Buisness | Data Analyst** with a background in **Computer Engineering**.

 This site reflects my transition from a technical engineering background to focusing on data analysis, particularly utilizing **Python**, **SQL**, and **Power BI**.
 My goal is to leverage data to uncover actionable insights that can drive informed business decisions.